ansible/ansible/rst/YAMLScripts.rst

 `ansible` or not) should start with ``---``.

 In YAML a list can be represented in two ways.
-In one way all members of a list are lines beginning at the same indenta`tion level starting with a ``-`` character::
+In one way all members of a list are lines beginning at the same indentation level starting with a ``-`` character::

     ---